pyxu-org/pyxu/doc/references.rst

 ..
 [NumOpt_NocWri] Wright S, Nocedal J. "Numerical optimization".
 Springer Science.
 1999 Apr 3;35(67-68):7.
 ..
 [PoCS_Dykstra] Boyle JP, Dykstra RL.
 "A method for finding projections onto the intersection of convex sets in Hilbert spaces."
 Advances in order restricted statistical inference 1986 (pp. 28-47).
 Springer, New York, NY.
 ..
 [WelfordAlg] Welford, B. P. "Note on a method for calculating corrected sums of squares and products."
 Technometrics 4.3 (1962): 419-420.
+..
+[ULA] Alain Durmus, and Éric Moulines.
+"Nonasymptotic convergence analysis for the unadjusted Langevin algorithm."
+The Annals of Applied Probability 27(3) 1551-1587, 2017.
+..
+[MYULA] Alain Durmus, Éric Moulines, and Marcelo Pereyra, "Efficient Bayesian Computation by Proximal Markov Chain Monte Carlo: When Langevin Meets Moreau", SIAM Journal of Imaging Science, 2018